Paymo Logo

 A timesheet is a physical or virtual tool that allows you to record and keep track of your worked time.

-That means that, as an employer, you’ll be able to see exactly how many hours each employee has worked for.
+That means that, as an employer, you’ll be able to see exactly how many hours each employee has worked.

 Timesheets were formerly known as time books.
-They were first used in the 19th century in the form of a paper sheet that included tasks, workdays, and work hours written on it.
-Employees would stamp them through time clock machines each time they arrived or left work.
+They were first used in the 19th century as a paper sheet that included tasks, workdays, and work hours written on it.
+Employees would stamp them through time clock machines when they arrived or left work.
 These were essential in determining a worker’s wage.

 Time Book